Skip to main content

 Budgets and funding

-How much does Finland pay and receive from the EU?
+How does Finland benefit from the EU budget?

 The EU budget is the tool to ensure that Europe remains a democratic, peaceful, prosperous and competitive force.
 The EU uses it to finance its priorities and big projects that most individual EU countries could not finance on their own.